rachel-o-donnell/craft-and-cocktail-club/README.md

-added containers around map to fit in flex display img - width 100% instead of max-width video container - #video-container/ #video.container
+added containers around map to fit in flex display img - width 100% instead of max-width video container - #video-container/ #video.container form with flexbox - had to undo lots of styling to uncover my mistake.
+I needed to add 50% with to #form! images joined together on hoe page:
 * ### Nav bar: